Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: The Illustrative Examples from Section as Commit-and-Run Protocols

-Let $G$ be a group of large prime order $p$ to be chosen later as a function of $B$ and~$\varepsilon$.
-To ease presentation, we assume that $r_c$, rather than being a uniformly random sequence of $n_c$ bits, is a pair $(g,h)$ of uniformly random elements in $G$.
-We take $L_c=2\log_2H\lceil\log p\rceil$ and interpret a commitment message as $2\log_2H$ commitments to bits ($\log_2H$ commitments for each price, each of them an element of $G$). $\psi_c$ simply verifies that each of these $2\log_2H$ bit commitments is an element of $G$.\footnote{This can be done in a computationally tractable manner (i.e., in time polylogarithmic in~$|G|$) for the groups based on Sophie Germaine primes and safe primes as mentioned in \cref{examples}, since verifying that an element of the larger group is a square (i.e., is indeed an element of the smaller group) can be tractably done since the order of the big group, $q-1$, is known.}
+Let $G$ be the group from \cref{examples}, for $p$ and $q$ to be chosen later as a function of $B$ and~$\varepsilon$.
+For ease of presentation, we assume that $\commitrand$, rather than being a uniformly random sequence of $\commitrandlen$ bits, is a pair $(g,h)$ of uniformly random elements in $G\setminus\{1\}$.
+We take $\commitmsglen=2\log_2H\lceil\log_2 q\rceil$ and interpret a commitment message as $2\log_2H$ commitments to bits ($\log_2H$ commitments for each price, each of them an element of $G\setminus\{1\}$). $\commitverify$ simply verifies that each of these $2\log_2H$ bit commitments is an element of $G\setminus\{1\}$.\footnote{This can be feasibly done (i.e., done in time polylogarithmic in~$|G|$) for the groups based on Sophie Germain primes and safe primes as mentioned in \cref{examples}, since verifying that an element of the larger group is a square (i.e., is indeed an element of the smaller group) can be feasibly done since the order of the big group, $q-1$, is known.}